brian-carroll/elm_c_wasm/docs/string-encoding.md

 Porting existing apps to Wasm is also the best way to test and debug this Elm-in-WebAssembly project.
 That in itself is a big incentive to keep the same APIs for the core libraries!
 The loss of productivity would be enormous if we couldn't compile existing example apps and expect them to work.

-Of course if we stick with JS-compatible strings for this reason, it could create problems like Python 2.7.
-Its end-of-life was extended over and over again for 12 years after the release of Python 3.
-People didn't want to upgrade their apps for fear of breaking changes related to string encoding.
+Of course if we stick with JS-compatible strings for this reason, it could create problems like Python 2.7, which survived 12 years after the release of Python 3.
+In large part, that was because of breaking changes related to string encoding.

 ## Conclusions